Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 Day 1

-We meet at our hotel overlooking the Harbour of Chora Sfakion for a safety briefing and a description of our upcoming adventures.
-We’ll enjoy a short yoga practice covering Basic Asanas and learning how to create effortless effort within our swimming and yoga, preparing us for the week ahead.
-We then head down to a local beach for a short acclimatisation swim before enjoying a welcome drink and heading out for dinner at a local taverna.
+We meet at our hotel, overlooking the harbour of Chora Sfakion, for a safety briefing and a description of our upcoming adventures.
+We’ll enjoy a short yoga practice, covering basic Asanas and learning how to create ‘effortless effort’ within our swimming and yoga.
+This will prepare us for the week ahead.
+We then make our way down to a local beach for a short acclimatisation swim before a welcome drink and chance to head out for dinner at a local taverna.

 Day 2

 This morning we will meet for our yoga practice.
 We will explore how our poses can support us in the water through greater balance, mobility, alignment, and connection to breath.
-After breakfast, we start our first swim just outside of the marina and we swim west along the coast passing several beautifully secluded beaches.
-We stop for lunch on the boat before continuing our coastal swim.
+After breakfast, we start our first swim just outside of the marina and head west along the coast, passing several secluded beaches.
+We stop for lunch before continuing on our coastal swim.

-Once we return back to the hotel after a great first day, we have an opportunity to practice restorative yoga.
-The practice will consist of slow deep stretches which we will hold and begin to understand the feeling of letting go in a pose.
+Once we return to the hotel, after a great first day, we have an opportunity to practice restorative yoga.
+The practice will consist of slow deep stretches which we will hold as we begin to understand the feeling of letting go in a pose.

 Day 3

-The morning will start with our yoga practice, developing a deeper understanding of the connection between swimming and yoga, and how we can sustain a steady rhythm - not only with our bodies but also our breathing.
+The morning will start with our yoga practice, developing a deeper understanding of the connection between swimming and yoga, as well as how we can sustain a steady rhythm - not only with our bodies, but also our breathing.

-After breakfast we join the boat along the coast for and head for the coastal village of Agia Roumeli at the foot of the famous Samaria Gorge.
-The village can only be reached by boat or hiking trail unless, like us, you plan to swim into the town!
+After breakfast, we ride the boat along the coast and head for the coastal village of Agia Roumeli at the foot of the famous Samaria Gorge.
+The village can only be reached by boat (or hiking trail) - unless, like us, you plan to swim into town!

 We have a longer lunch today to give you time to explore the town.
-There is a selection of lively Greek tavernas for lunch or you can stretch your legs hiking to the Turkish fortress.
+There is a selection of lively Greek tavernas for lunch, or you can stretch your legs as you hike to the Turkish fortress.
 There are spectacular views of the town and sea from this ridge.
-Look inland to admire the Samaria Gorge and the exhausted hikers making a beeline for a cooling dip in the sea.
+Look inland to admire the Samaria Gorge and spot exhausted hikers, making a beeline for a cool dip in the sea.

-In the afternoon we swim from Agia RoumeIi to Agios Pavlos Beach, where the apostle St Paul is said to have landed during bad weather on his voyage to Greece in the 1st century AD.
-Swimming through the crystal clear water, we follow the coastal edge of the Samaria National Park.
+In the afternoon, we swim from Agia RoumeIi to Agios Pavlos Beach, where the apostle St Paul is said to have landed during bad weather on his 1st century AD voyage to Greece.
+Swimming through the crystalline water, we follow the coastal edge of the Samaria National Park.
 On return to Chora Sfakion, we take time to restore our bodies with a gentle yoga practice and breathing techniques.

 Day 4

-This morning’s yoga practice will begin with a sitting meditation as we prepare for our longest swim of the week.
+This morning’s yoga practice will begin with sitting meditation as we prepare for our longest swim of the week.
 We will then focus on our alignment and the difference this can make when we are swimming in open water.
-After breakfast we head down to the water to board the boat and head to the Bay of Finix.
-We start our swim on a rocky outcrop and head past the remote settlements of Old Pheonix and Lykos until we reach Marmara beach.
-Watch the water change colour as you get closer to the sea caves and white marble pebbles that make up the beach.
+After breakfast, we head down to the water to board the boat and make our way out to the Bay of Finix.
+We start our swim on a rocky outcrop and head past the remote settlements of Old Pheonix and Lykos, until we reach Marmara beach.
+Watch the water change colour as you get closer to the sea caves and white marble pebbles that span the beach.

-After our post-swim snacks, the afternoon is then free for you to enjoy how you wish.
-We travel back to Chora Sfakion where you can spend your afternoon relaxing on a neighbouring beach or head off to explore the local area and pick up lunch.
-Before dinner we will have the opportunity to build on your restorative yoga and body awareness practice.
+After our post-swim snacks, the afternoon is free for you to enjoy as you wish.
+We travel back to Chora Sfakion, where you can spend your afternoon on a neighbouring beach or head off to explore the local area and pick up some lunch.
+Before dinner, we will have the opportunity to build on your restorative yoga and body awareness practice.

 Day 5

 This morning starts with yoga practice before a hearty breakfast.
-We board our support boats heading west and swim back towards Chora Sfakion; the coastline is dotted with a series of interconnected caves for you to explore.
-During our lunch break, there is free time for lunch in our base town Chora Sfakion, treats from the bakery in the town are highly recommended.
+We ride our support boats west and swim back towards Chora Sfakion - the coastline is dotted with a series of interconnected caves for you to explore as well.
+During our lunch break, there is free time to spend in our base of Chora Sfakion - treats from the bakery in the town are highly recommended!

-It’s more caves, inlets and exploring for the afternoon swim and we head east from Chora Sfakion towards Agios Charalambos.
-This dramatic stretch of coastline is pocketed with cracks, caves, and caverns.
-The evening’s restorative yoga session will be very welcome after the day’s exertions hiking and swimming.
+There’s plenty more cave and inlet exploration for us during the afternoon swim, heading east from Chora Sfakion towards Agios Charalambos.
+This dramatic stretch of coastline is carved with cracks, caves, and caverns.
+The evening’s restorative yoga session will be very welcome after the day’s exertions - hiking and swimming.

 Day 6

 Today our morning yoga practice will be a dynamic flow, building on what we have learnt so far.
-We then prepare for our stunning coastal swimming in the remote area east of Chora Sfakion.
-This is real opportunity to stretch out and put into practice what you have picked up during the trip so far.
-We start at the sea caves by Filaki and swim down a remarkable stretch of coastline, we stop for lunch in Koutelos at a beach taverna.
-In the afternoon, we continue along the dramatic coastline as we swim towards Kritamos.
+We then prepare for more stunning coastal swims in the remote region east of Chora Sfakion.
+This is a real opportunity to stretch out and put into practice what you have picked up during the trip so far.
+We start at the sea caves by Filaki and swim down a remarkable stretch of coastline, stopping for lunch in Koutelos at a beach taverna.
+In the afternoon, we carry on along the dramatic coastline as we swim towards Kritamos.

 Day 7

-On our last day, we will bring everything we have learnt together for our final yoga practice - how yoga has the ability to train the mind and body and how we can take this into our everyday lives to enhance all that we do.
-We will also have the time to discuss any of the practices we have done.
-We then finish with a relaxing swim off a beach near to our hotel before the trip finishes at 11am.
+On our last day, we bring everything we have learnt together for our final yoga practice – this is when you learn how yoga trains the mind and body to cope with our everyday lives and enhance what we do.
+We will also have the time to discuss any of the practices we have done so far.
+Finally, we take a relaxing swim off a beach near our hotel, before the trip finishes at 11am.

 Location Summary